 The property was then sold to the Teyssèdre

-family but as their heirs were killed in the first
+family, but as their heirs died during the second

 world war, the estate was sold to a neighbour